fredgibbs/fredgibbs.github.io/courses/etc/zotero.md

 # How to Access the Course Zotero Library

 [Zotero](http://zotero.org) is a free tool developed by academics for academics for managing bibliographies used by millions of people around the world.
-It also helps groups of scholars (that's us!) share resources like PDFs and notes.
+It also helps groups of scholars (that's us!) share resources like PDFs.
 That's why we'll use it.

 There are two ways of getting course readings through the course Zotero Library.